 Now this example is simply awesome.
 It's not just images or animations, it's complete space simulated in 3D right in your browser.
 You can only view it on Chrome and Safari.
 Probably there are multiple layers of images that give 3D effect when combined and rotated on their own axes.
 It's all the play of writing a "spinner" in CSS and then timing it to make it 3D.

 A perfect example that you can enlarge and make your wall-paper.
 The 3 color bands that revolve around the Hour, Minute and Seconds ticks are simply amazing.
 You cannot spot any delay in the movement of the bands as is usually the case with Flash.
-There is a bit of XHTML involved and you can also download the Clock simulation CSS files from here.

 This will work great for any online product display website or website that has thumbnails spread over their pages.
 CSS has been used to animate the thumbnails so that when you hover over them, they are enlarged to make them prominent and also give an overall cool look.
 Definitely recommended for Shopping websites.